 - ½ cup chopped coriander

-- 1 tsp black sesame seeds (optional)
+- 1 teaspoon black sesame seeds (optional)

 - In a small fry pan, stir together the tamarind, maple syrup, rice vinegar, tamari and sriracha sauce.
 Cook over low heat, whisking continuously for 1 minute.
 Set the sauce aside.

-- Heat the remaining 2 tbsp of sesame oil in a fry pan or wok and add the tofu cubes.
+- Heat the remaining 2 tablespoon of sesame oil in a fry pan or wok and add the tofu cubes.
 Saute for 4 minutes or until the tofu is golden brown.
 Add the spring onions, garlic and chilli.
 Saute for another 2 minutes.

 - Add the carrots and red peppers and bean sprouts, and saute for a further 1 minute.

 - Crush the peanuts in a mortar and pestle.
 Alternatively put them in a baggies and crush them with a hammer or heavy object.

 - Add the noodles to the pan, and stir to incorporate the veg.
 Pour the sauce over the noodles, and garnish with crushed peanuts, coriander, bean sprouts and lime wedges.